Johnson & Johnson (NYSE:JNJ) is Hoey Investments Inc.’s 8th Largest Position

-Hoey Investments Inc. cut its stake in Johnson & Johnson (NYSE:JNJ – Get Rating) by 2.7% in the 1st quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 46,001 shares of the company’s stock after selling 1,279 shares during the period.
-Johnson & Johnson comprises approximately 2.2% of Hoey Investments Inc.’s portfolio, making the stock its 8th largest position.
+Hoey Investments Inc. reduced its stake in shares of Johnson & Johnson (NYSE:JNJ – Get Rating) by 2.7% during the 1st quarter, according to its most recent filing with the SEC.
+The firm owned 46,001 shares of the company’s stock after selling 1,279 shares during the period.
+Johnson & Johnson makes up approximately 2.2% of Hoey Investments Inc.’s portfolio, making the stock its 8th biggest holding.
 Hoey Investments Inc.’s holdings in Johnson & Johnson were worth $8,153,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors have also bought and sold shares of the business.
-Edge Wealth Management LLC boosted its holdings in Johnson & Johnson by 0.7% during the 4th quarter.
-Edge Wealth Management LLC now owns 86,628 shares of the company’s stock valued at $14,819,000 after acquiring an additional 584 shares during the period.
-KG&L Capital Management LLC lifted its holdings in Johnson & Johnson by 11.0% in the 4th quarter.
-KG&L Capital Management LLC now owns 31,856 shares of the company’s stock worth $5,450,000 after buying an additional 3,157 shares during the period.
-Mitchell & Pahl Private Wealth LLC lifted its holdings in Johnson & Johnson by 1.0% in the 4th quarter.
-Mitchell & Pahl Private Wealth LLC now owns 14,895 shares of the company’s stock worth $2,548,000 after buying an additional 154 shares during the period.
-BNC Wealth Management LLC lifted its holdings in Johnson & Johnson by 8.5% in the 4th quarter.
-BNC Wealth Management LLC now owns 10,763 shares of the company’s stock worth $1,841,000 after buying an additional 845 shares during the period.
-Finally, Fragasso Group Inc. lifted its holdings in Johnson & Johnson by 4.7% in the 4th quarter.
-Fragasso Group Inc. now owns 13,679 shares of the company’s stock worth $2,340,000 after buying an additional 617 shares during the period.
-Institutional investors and hedge funds own 68.78% of the company’s stock.
+A number of other institutional investors and hedge funds also recently made changes to their positions in the business.
+Magnolia Capital Management Ltd. increased its holdings in Johnson & Johnson by 0.5% in the 1st quarter.
+Magnolia Capital Management Ltd. now owns 11,162 shares of the company’s stock valued at $1,978,000 after buying an additional 55 shares during the period.
+Howard Financial Services LTD. raised its holdings in Johnson & Johnson by 2.1% during the 1st quarter.
+Howard Financial Services LTD. now owns 2,757 shares of the company’s stock worth $489,000 after buying an additional 57 shares during the period.
+Capital Investment Counsel Inc grew its stake in shares of Johnson & Johnson by 0.8% during the 4th quarter.
+Capital Investment Counsel Inc now owns 7,796 shares of the company’s stock worth $1,334,000 after acquiring an additional 59 shares in the last quarter.
+Kwmg LLC grew its stake in shares of Johnson & Johnson by 2.6% in the first quarter.
+Kwmg LLC now owns 2,354 shares of the company’s stock valued at $417,000 after buying an additional 59 shares in the last quarter.
+Finally, Beaton Management Co.
+Inc. grew its stake in shares of Johnson & Johnson by 0.3% in the fourth quarter.
+Beaton Management Co.
+Inc. now owns 22,250 shares of the company’s stock valued at $3,806,000 after buying an additional 60 shares in the last quarter.
+68.78% of the stock is currently owned by institutional investors.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, June 7th.
-Shareholders of record on Tuesday, May 24th were paid a dividend of $1.13 per share.
-This is a boost from Johnson & Johnson’s previous quarterly dividend of $1.06.
-The ex-dividend date of this dividend was Monday, May 23rd.
-This represents a $4.52 dividend on an annualized basis and a yield of 2.58%.
-Johnson & Johnson’s dividend payout ratio (DPR) is presently 60.92%.

-Several equities research analysts have weighed in on JNJ shares.
-Raymond James increased their price objective on Johnson & Johnson from $195.00 to $196.00 and gave the stock an “outperform” rating in a report on Wednesday, April 20th.
-Wells Fargo & Company raised their target price on Johnson & Johnson from $190.00 to $195.00 and gave the company an “overweight” rating in a research note on Wednesday.
-Sanford C. Bernstein cut Johnson & Johnson from an “outperform” rating to a “market perform” rating and raised their target price for the company from $180.00 to $183.00 in a research note on Wednesday, March 16th.
-StockNews.com upgraded Johnson & Johnson from a “buy” rating to a “strong-buy” rating in a research note on Tuesday, May 17th.
-Finally, The Goldman Sachs Group lifted their price objective on Johnson & Johnson from $163.00 to $181.00 and gave the company a “neutral” rating in a research note on Tuesday, April 12th.
-Four investment analysts have rated the stock with a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, Johnson & Johnson currently has a consensus rating of “Moderate Buy” and an average target price of $191.29.

-In other news, EVP Kathryn E. Wengel sold 40,000 shares of Johnson & Johnson stock in a transaction that occurred on Friday, June 10th.
-The shares were sold at an average price of $173.00, for a total transaction of $6,920,000.00.
-Following the sale, the executive vice president now owns 71,311 shares in the company, valued at $12,336,803.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, insider William Hait sold 29,699 shares of Johnson & Johnson stock in a transaction that occurred on Thursday, April 21st.
-The shares were sold at an average price of $183.58, for a total transaction of $5,452,142.42.
-Following the sale, the insider now owns 80,236 shares in the company, valued at approximately $14,729,724.88.
+In other news, CAO Robert J. Decker sold 8,462 shares of the stock in a transaction on Thursday, May 26th.
+The stock was sold at an average price of $180.00, for a total transaction of $1,523,160.00.
+Following the completion of the sale, the chief accounting officer now owns 15,473 shares in the company, valued at approximately $2,785,140.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, EVP Kathryn E. Wengel sold 40,000 shares of the stock in a transaction on Friday, June 10th.
+The shares were sold at an average price of $173.00, for a total value of $6,920,000.00.
+Following the sale, the executive vice president now owns 71,311 shares of the company’s stock, valued at approximately $12,336,803.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 78,161 shares of company stock worth $13,895,302.
+Insiders sold 78,161 shares of company stock worth $13,895,302 over the last quarter.
 0.35% of the stock is owned by company insiders.

+Johnson & Johnson (NYSE:JNJ – Get Rating) last announced its quarterly earnings data on Tuesday, April 19th.
+The company reported $2.67 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.60 by $0.07.
+Johnson & Johnson had a return on equity of 36.59% and a net margin of 20.90%.
+The business had revenue of $23.43 billion during the quarter, compared to analysts’ expectations of $23.62 billion.
+During the same quarter in the previous year, the business earned $2.59 earnings per share.
+The firm’s quarterly revenue was up 5.0% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that Johnson & Johnson will post 10.23 EPS for the current year.

+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, June 7th.
+Stockholders of record on Tuesday, May 24th were paid a $1.13 dividend.
+This is a positive change from Johnson & Johnson’s previous quarterly dividend of $1.06.
+The ex-dividend date was Monday, May 23rd.
+This represents a $4.52 dividend on an annualized basis and a dividend yield of 2.58%.
+Johnson & Johnson’s dividend payout ratio is 60.92%.

+A number of research firms recently commented on JNJ.
+Morgan Stanley boosted their price target on Johnson & Johnson from $173.00 to $174.00 and gave the company an “equal weight” rating in a research note on Friday, July 8th.
+Credit Suisse Group upped their target price on Johnson & Johnson from $200.00 to $205.00 and gave the company an “outperform” rating in a report on Wednesday, April 20th.
+Raymond James upped their target price on Johnson & Johnson from $195.00 to $196.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 20th.
+The Goldman Sachs Group upped their price target on Johnson & Johnson from $163.00 to $181.00 and gave the stock a “neutral” rating in a report on Tuesday, April 12th.
+Finally, Daiwa Capital Markets assumed coverage on Johnson & Johnson in a research note on Wednesday, June 22nd.
+They issued an “outperform” rating for the company.
+Four equities research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, Johnson & Johnson presently has an average rating of “Moderate Buy” and an average price target of $191.29.

 Johnson & Johnson, together with its subsidiaries, researches and develops, manufactures, and sells various products in the healthcare field worldwide.
 The company's Consumer Health segment offers baby care products under the JOHNSON'S and AVEENO Baby brands; oral care products under the LISTERINE brand; skin health/beauty products under the AVEENO, CLEAN & CLEAR, DR.